Call 24/7 for a free consultation

 R v L.E.
 [Stony Plain Provincial Court]

-Impaired Driving, Drug Possession Charges Withdrawn & No Criminal Record
+Offence: Impaired Driving, Drug Possession

 The client was charged with impaired driving and possession of a controlled substance, marijuana.
 Tonii Roulston set the matter for trial and filed an application arguing that the investigating officer breached the clients Charter protected rights.
 The charges were withdrawn and the client received no conviction and no criminal record.